weavejester/cljfmt/README.md

         j))
 ```

-To affect inner indentation within form `(e...)` only, we use a rule of:
+To affect inner indentation within form `(e...)` only, we use a rule
+of:

 ```clojure
 {foo [[:inner 1 3]]}
 ```

-... which results in:
+Which results in:

 ```clojure
 (foo a b c